naasking/MicroDI/README.md

 		...
 	}

-The dependency manager will dispose of any IDisposable transient or scoped instances when it's disposed.
+The dependency manager will dispose of any IDisposable instances it creates.

-If you're after ultimate performance then you should use the overloads that accept a delegate to construct an empty instance, even if your type has a parameterless constructor.
-This is because the CLR's performance on calling parameterless constructors of generic type arguments is noticeably slower than a delegate invocation.

 # Circular Dependencies